bennetimo/ghost-themer/README.md

 ### Installing multiple themes

-Additional themes can be passed as arguments, in the form <themename>:<githubrepo>.
+Additional themes can be passed as arguments, in the form 'themename:githubrepo'.

 For example to explicitly specify the Casper theme: